What I'm Working on Now

 Listening/Watching

-- Every YouTube video and podcast by Alex Hormozi - he's on another level
+- Every YouTube video and podcast by Alex Hormozi.

 Currently NOT Reading

 - Adding books to my Kindle faster than I can read them.
-Production season > consumption season.
+Production season > consumption...for now.

-- Rooms where I’m outclassed (and maybe a little intimidated) by everyone else
+- Environments where I’m outclassed (and maybe a little intimidated) by others.

 Things I Would Like to Make Time For